https://www.ku.com.au/

 Attention all aeroplane-obsessed kids: the Ashcroft Park control tower needs you for a special aerodynamic assignment!

-Fondly known as the 'Control Tower' playground, Ashcroft Park is an aeroplane-lovers dream playground.
-Kids can let their imaginations run completely wild on the aircraft landing strip leading to the famous control tower, plus, there's a huge twisty slide, a rope ladder, mini cubby house, a sandpit with diggers, balance beams, a net climbing structure and plenty more.
+Fondly known as the 'Control Tower' playground, Ashcroft Park is a aeroplane-lover's dream park.
+Kids can let their imaginations run completely wild on the aircraft landing strip leading to the famous control tower, plus, there's a huge twisty slide, a rope ladder, a mini cubby house, a sandpit with diggers, balance beams, a net climbing structure and plenty more.

 Location: 36 Mandrel Dr, Williams Landing